 - In evaluating the justification for teaching load adjustments or assignment of special assistance as a means of instructional improvement, the department head and dean of the college may consider such factors as total student load, level of instruction, contact hours, number and complexity of course preparations, and other similar factors.
 The department head shall initiate and justify all recommendations for load reductions in this category that are submitted to the dean of the college for approval.
 The dean of the college shall carefully evaluate the impact of such assignments on the educational program and class schedule of the department.
 If it is determined that a direct budgetary allocation is necessary, the approval of the Provost will be required. - Requests for a special assignment for research/creative activity or service activity are initiated by the faculty member, who is required to present to the department head a comprehensive outline and statement of objectives for the proposed project.
 At the conclusion of a semester during which a special assignment has been pursued, the faculty member shall submit a full progress report to the department head and the college dean.
-The college dean shall submit each semester a summary of these reports to the Provost.
-For the guidance of the department head and the dean of the college the following factors are to be considered in addition to more specific merits of the research/creative or service proposal:
+For the guidance of the department head and the dean of the college the following factors are to be considered in addition to more specific merits of the research/creative or service proposal: - The contribution that the activity will make to the professional career of the individual or to the educational mission of the University. - The usefulness of the project for teaching, including the involvement of students in an educational context. - The benefit of the proposal to the University community or to the service region and the patrons of the University. - The potential for acquiring outside financial support for the project as a result of the special assignment.

-- The contribution that the activity will make to the professional career of the individual or to the educational mission of the University. - The usefulness of the project for teaching, including the involvement of students in an educational context. - The benefit of the proposal to the University community or to the service region and the patrons of the University. - The potential for acquiring outside financial support for the project as a result of the special assignment. - To ensure relative uniformity of the application of these guidelines, the following provisions shall apply to this category of faculty assignments: - Within a month after the conclusion of registration, all such assignments shall be reported to the Provost by the dean of the college. - All special assignments for research/creative activities and service activities shall be made on a tentative basis not later than two months prior to the registration date for the next semester.
+- To ensure relative uniformity of the application of these guidelines, the following provisions shall apply to this category of faculty assignments: - Within a month after the conclusion of registration, all such assignments shall be reported to the Provost by the dean of the college. - All special assignments for research/creative activities and service activities shall be made on a tentative basis not later than two months prior to the registration date for the next semester.
 Such assignments may be finalized during the registration process.
 Preference shall be given to those projects that may be pursued during the semester of least enrollment for the particular department. - Special faculty assignments that involve an adjustment of teaching load for administrative responsibilities within a department or college fall in a separate category and must be approved in advance by the dean of the college and the Provost.

-Full work loads for department heads and deans are distributed across teaching, research/creative activities, service and administrative duties.
-Specific individual assignment for department heads and assistant/associate deans are determined by the college dean in accordance with the published guidelines/policies of the college.
-Specific individual assignments for college deans are determined by the Provost.
+Full workloads for department heads and deans are distributed across teaching, research/creative activities, service and administrative duties.
+The college dean in accordance with the published guidelines/policies of the college determines specific individual assignment for department heads and assistant/associate deans.